-This project began out of aesthetic considerations; I just wanted to save a little piece of the California I had loved as a child, with a home perhaps for my children to inherit.
+This project began out of aesthetic considerations; I just wanted to save a little piece of the California I had loved as a child, with a home for my children perhaps to inherit.
 I had no idea that what we would accomplish had never been done before.

-It wasn't long after I finished building the house that I was roped into supporting friends I knew to be ethical in their futile battle with the aggressive and destructive agenda of our local anti-logging community.
-From what I could tell, the laws these activists advocated were destined to ruin the forests they were supposedly intended to protect.
-In 1994, I joined the Santa Cruz County Local Agenda 21 Biodiversity and Ecosystem Management Roundtable with the intent to engage similar activists (such as Earth First!) primarily in the importance of weed control and thinning overgrown forests as a growing fire-bomb.
+It wasn't long after I finished building the house that I was roped into supporting friends in their futile battle with the aggressive and destructive agenda of our local anti-logging community.
+These families have lived in these mountains for over 140 years, making a living with heavy equipment.
+They had helped the County and their neighbors, repeatedly, to recover from disasters such as the Loma Prieta Earthquake or loss of badly maintained roads after heavy rains.
+From what I knew of the condition of our land when we arrived and its surroundings, it was clear that the laws the activists advocated were destined to ruin the forests they were supposedly intended to protect.
+In 1994, I joined the United Nations' Santa Cruz County Local Agenda 21 Biodiversity and Ecosystem Management Roundtable with the intent to engage similar activists (such as Earth First!) primarily in the importance of weed control and thinning overgrown forests as a growing fire-bomb.
 Unfortunately, the product of the process was not the open consensus promised.
 The leaders accepted the document we'd written and then unidentified people who had not attended a single meeting rewrote it in secret.
 Despite my refusal to sign it, the organizers published that I had agreed to it (the promised "consensus").
 Appallingly, that document became statutory law!

-I realized right then that this political process not only posed a terrible threat to representative and accountable government, more importantly it is a threat to the environment that is its principle justification.
-The more I studied, the more I witnessed that allowing government to "protect" the environment gives politicians, courts, and bureaucrats the power to pick winners and losers in the marketplace, usually in the interest of the politically dominant and not the environment.
+I realized right then that this political process not only posed a terrible threat to representative and accountable government, more importantly, it is destructive to the environment that is its principle justification!
+The more I studied, the more I learned that using government to "protect" the environment gives politicians, courts, and bureaucrats the power to pick winners and losers in the marketplace, usually in the interest of the politically dominant and not its supposed purpose.
 Regulatory bureaucracy is a direct threat to private property and free enterprise, without which the private economy that funds environmental restoration will eventually collapse.
-I saw this systematic threat as so grave that I quit my engineering career to write a book to stem the damage.
+I saw this systematic threat as so grave I quit my engineering career to write a book to stem the damage.